woolfel/mac-tensorflow-bench/README.md

 4. conda activate tensorflow_bench
 5. verify everything is installed correctly by running env_check.py

+### Errors on Windows

+To install on windows, rename environment.yml to environment-mac.yml.
+Rename environment-win.yml to environment.yml and run "conda env update environment.yml" command.

 ## Cifar 10 benchmark

 Cifar10 benchmark will use CIFAR 10 from tensorflow datasets with a simple Keras sequential model.
 The model has 13 layers.
 The script takes 2 arguments: checkpoint_path batch_size